svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 **JWT Access Token**

-JWT Access token can be used for authentication and authorization:
+JWT Access token is used for both, authentication and authorization:

-1. Authentication is performed by verifying JWT Access Token signature.
-If signature proves to be valid, access to requested API resource is granted.
+1. Authentication is performed by verifying the JWT Access Token signature.
+If the signature proves to be valid, access to the requested API resource is granted.
 2. Authorization is done by looking up privileges in the **scope** attribute of JWT Access token.

 Decoded JWT Access token has three parts: Header, Claims and Signature as shown below: